Back to knowledge

 Hybrid systems (PVT, PV+HP, ...)

-The main limitation is the temperature range (typically, 45ºC supply), thus PVT is usually coupled with low-temperature demands, e.g. groundfloor heating or swimming pools, or with heat pumps to boost the temperature supply (e.g. from 45ºC to 60ºC or 80ºC, depending on the heat pump).
+The main limitation is the temperature range (typically, 45ºC supply).
+Thus, PVT is usually coupled with low-temperature demands, e.g., groundfloor heating or swimming pools, or with heat pumps to boost the temperature supply (e.g., from 45ºC to 60ºC or 80ºC, depending on the heat pump).

 Some innovative examples are:

-• PV-T thermal output to be boosted with a reversible heat pump (that can use the panels even during the night) and electricity production to cover the heat pumps electricity consumption (where: in SunHorizon project, in northern countries with a CO2 heat pump and in southern countries with a reversible heat pump).
+• PV-T thermal output to be boosted with a reversible heat pump (that can use the panels even during the night) and electricity production to cover the heat pump's electricity consumption (where: in SunHorizon project, in northern countries with a CO2 heat pump and in southern countries with a reversible heat pump).

-• Hybrid photovoltaic/thermal and ground source heat pump (PVT+GSHP), that can be implemented with energy storage/borehole recharge for direct heating and pre-heating
+• Hybrid photovoltaic/thermal and ground source heat pump (PVT+GSHP), that can be implemented with energy storage/borehole recharge for direct heating and pre-heating.

 Figure: PVT coupled with HPs and other systems, and PVT coupled with a reversible heat pump and a tank to produce space heating and domestic hot water needs.
 It could also be coupled with a swimming pool.